-In November 2024, the Company closed a warrant exercise incentive program (the "Program") that was intended to encourage the exercise of up to 28,438,688 unlisted common share purchase warrants of the Company (the "Eligible Warrants") which were issued as part of the Company's private placement which closed on December 21, 2022.
-Each Eligible Warrant is exercisable for one common share of the Company (each a "Common Share") at a price of CAD\$0.08 per Common Share.

-Pursuant to the Program, the holders 15,728,571 Eligible Warrants were exercised into 15,728,571 common shares of the Company for proceeds of CAD \$1,258,286.
-The Company will use the proceeds for general working capital purposes.

-Participating holders were also issued 15,728,571 additional common share purchase warrant (an "Incentive Warrant").
-Each Incentive Warrant entitles the holder to purchase one additional common share for a period of three (3) years from the date of issuance.
-Each Incentive Warrant is exercisable at \$0.08, subject to the right of the Company to accelerate expiry upon 30 days' notice if the shares of the Corporation trade on the TSX Venture Exchange at or above CAD\$0.20 for a period of ten (10) consecutive trading days.
+In November 2024, the Company closed a warrant exercise incentive program (the "Program") to encourage the exercise of up to 28,438,688 unlisted common share purchase warrants of the Company (the "Eligible Warrants") that were issued as part of the Company's private placement that was closed in December 2022.
+Each Eligible Warrant is exercisable for one common share of the Company (each a "Common Share") at a price of CAD\$0.08.
+Pursuant to the Program, 15,728,571 Eligible Warrants were exercised into 15,728,571 common shares of the Company for proceeds of \$918,594, whereby the Company issued 15,728,571 additional share purchase warrants (an "Incentive Warrant") for each warrant exercised.
+Each Incentive Warrant entitles the holder to purchase one additional common share for a period of three years from the date of issuance.
+Each Incentive Warrant is exercisable at CAD\$0.08, subject to the right of the Company to accelerate expiry upon 30 days' notice if the shares of the Company trade on the TSX-V at or above CAD\$0.20 for a period of ten consecutive trading days.